Skip to main content

 uv pip install jupyterlab jupyter-collaboration ipykernel

-# Optional: Install additional kernels or packages
+# Optional: Install additional packages

 uv pip install numpy pandas matplotlib